cydolo/myTeamSpeak/README.md

 ```
 b842fedc-f4f4-4661-a886-ee427982ae78
 ```
-The client sends this generated session with a POST request
+The client sends this generated session with a `Post` request
 ```
 POST: https://clientapi.myteamspeak.com/authentication
 ```